 This Civil War Musket replica has been designed after the original rifle of its era.
 Measures approximately 37 inches long.
 Each is constructed with a solid one-piece wood stock, painted steel barrel and die-cast parts.

 Civil War Model 1851 Naval Pistol

 Engraved Silver Tone / Gold Tone Finish and Wooden Grips - Replica of Revolver Used by Both USA / Union and CSA / Confederate Forces

 Encyclopedia of the American Civil War: A Political, Social, and Military History

 Definitive Reference Work, this volume, rich with over 500 illustrations, 75 maps, and 250 primary source documents, offers more than 1,600 entries that chart the war's strategic aims, analyze diplomatic and political maneuvering, describe key military actions, sketch important participants, assess developments in military science, and discuss the social and financial impact of the conflict.

 Secret Six: The True Tale of the Men Who Conspired with John Brown

 The story of how Brown was covertly aided by a circle of prosperous and privileged Northeasterners who supplied him with money and weapons, and, before the raid, even hid him in their homes while authorities sought Brown on a murder charge.
 These men called themselves the Secret Six.

 Shiloh and the Western Campaign of 1862

-Battle of Shiloh was one of the most critical battles in American History.
+The Battle of Shiloh was one of the most critical battles in American History.
 Some of the biggest figures of the Civil War - Grant, Sherman, Johnston, Bragg, Beauregard, Buell - they all fought there.
 As Grant would write in his memoirs, before Shiloh, Americans on both sides of the Mason Dixon line believed that the war could still be a short limited affair.

 One of the best novels of the American Civil War.
 Foote is able to capture not only the sense of the battle, but the spirit of the soldiers who fought there.
 A study of the human condition and how it deals with the horrors of war

 Fearless spy for the Confederacy, glittering Washington hostess, legendary beauty and lover, Rose Greenhow risked everything for the cause she valued more than life itself